This guide covers all usage patterns for gtfs-sqljs, from basic setup to advanced features like GTFS Realtime and smart caching.

 // - Short trips: B -> C -> D (doesn't go to end of line)

-const allTrips = gtfs.getTrips({ routeId: 'BUS_42', directionId: 0 });
+const allTrips = await gtfs.getTrips({ routeId: 'BUS_42', directionId: 0 });

 const tripIds = allTrips.map(t => t.trip_id);

-const stops = gtfs.buildOrderedStopList(tripIds);
+const stops = await gtfs.buildOrderedStopList(tripIds);

 // Result: [A, B, C, D, E, F] - all stops in correct order